sudarshana11/EDA_EXP_4_PowerBI/README.md

 **Result**
 Thus, the sales data was successfully prepared and analyzed using Power BI.
-Bivariat